-On January 9, 2020, the Company consummated a reverse merger.
-The historical consolidated financial statements of Private ArTara became the historical consolidated financial statements of the registrant.
-During the three months ended March 31, 2020, upon becoming a public company as a result of the Merger, the Company hired a Chief Financial Officer and implemented additional closing procedures to strengthen its process and shorten its closing cycle for financial reporting.
-Other than such changes related to this integration, there were no other changes in our internal control over financial reporting, as such term is defined in Rules 13a-15(f) and 15(d)-15(f) promulgated under the Securities Exchange Act of 1934, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+During the three months ended June 30, 2020, the Company hired a Senior Manager of Finance, implemented additional review and validation procedures for the tracking of contractual obligations and the monthly and quarterly financial accounting close process, implemented enhanced controls and procedures for accounts payable and implemented an online stock plan administration platform.
+Other than as described herein, there were no other changes in our internal control over financial reporting, as such term is defined in Rules 13a-15(f) and 15(d)-15(f) promulgated under the Securities Exchange Act of 1934, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.